amandeep3-it/Passing-the-Message/README.md

 # Passing the Message - Ada

 Command-line based Ada Routers interaction design to enhance and develop communications and networking skills.
-Learning goals were to practise efficient synchronised and asynchronised interations with the network routers amongst each other.
+Learning goals were to practise efficient synchronous and asynchronous interactions with the network routers amongst each other.

 ## Description

-The netwokring and communication design of the program should allow the routers to understand the network topology and deliver the messages with the timeframe.
+The networking and communication design of the program should allow the routers to understand the network topology and deliver the messages with a timeframe.
 There are several options available of topology, size, degree, depths, dimensions, print connections, print distances, routers settle time, comms timeout, test nide, dropouts and repeat to test the network design.

 ### Languages and Tools: